Edna Neillis

-Edna Neillis (15 April 1953 – 13 July 2015) was a Scottish women's association football player, who represented the Scottish women's football team and played in the French and Italian championships.
+Edna Neillis (15 April 1953 – 13 July 2015) was a Scottish women's football forward, who represented the Scottish women's football team and played in the French and Italian championships.

 Neillis was born in Glasgow, and raised in the east of the city, playing football in the streets as a child and for Ruchazie boys' team.
 She went on to play with Westthorn United, a women's team based in Glasgow.
 She earned her first cap with the Scotland national team as a teenager and played in the team's first international match against England in 1972.
 Previously, women's football was banned for over 50 years.

 Neillis and her teammate Rose Reilly received a lifetime ban by the Scottish FA after speaking out against the national team's amateur-level coach in 1975.
 She continued to play professionally in Italy.